 4.1.
-List of Supported Structured Cybersecurity Information Specifictions
+IANA Table for Structured Cybersecurity Information

 This extension embeds structured cybersecurity information defined by the other specifications.
 The list of supported specifications is managed by IANA, and this draft defines the needed field for the list's entry.